We talk to Wes Zandt at the Down Under Centre about what you need to know to pass your Skills Assessment

 At this stage, there is some variance in how the process goes.
 Generally, the information that you’ll need to supply will be dependent on your employment status (employed, self-employed, or sub-contractor).
 It is important to note here, that the Government forms that you use as evidence for the assessment must be certified for them to be accepted.
 A good migration service, a skills assessment agency service like The Down Under Centre, can advise you on what to do.

-For licensed traders, such as plumbers and electricians, the trade skills assessment takes the form of a practical assessment.
+For licensed traders, such as plumbers and electricians, the skills assessment includes a practical assessment, after the technical interview.
 This is normally split into three separate parts, with each part focusing on a practical task.
 In addition to the tasks set during the practical side of the assessment, there will be technical questions asked in relation to your trade.

-The time limit of the practical assessment is eight hours, although it is common for some applicants to finish earlier than the given time.
+The time limit of the practical assessment is 5 hours, although it is common for some applicants to finish earlier than the given time.

 How Long Does It Take to Process the Assessments?